aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

   * What proportion of reads mapped to something that we decided was a precursor miRNA?
 What proportion of predicted turkey miRNAs were present in our data?
   * What miRNAs can be assigned to known miRNA families?
 How many are novel?
   * How do the miRNAs (and especially the differentially expressed miRNAs) relate to miRNAs in other taxa?
 Blast against miRBase miRNAs
   * What mRNA interactions are known for the expressed miRNAs in other taxa and what processes are those mRNAs involved in?
-Jocelyn used metascape and DAVID (Database for Annotation, Visualization, and Integrated Discovery) to analyze over/under represented GO terms, KEGG pathways, and Reactome pathways for genes that are predicted targets of DE miRNAs.
+Jocelyn used metascape and DAVID (Database for Annotation, Visualization, and Integrated Discovery) to analyze overrepresented GO terms, KEGG pathways, and Reactome pathways for genes that are predicted targets of DE miRNAs.
   * Where in the genome do the miRNAs map?
 How are the differentially expressed miRNAs distributed in the genome?
 Are they randomly distributed or clustered on particular chromosomes?
 Are they located in intergenic regions?
 Introns?
 Exons?
   * What are the most highly expressed miRNAs?
 Are they the same in each type-treatment?
 What processes are they associated with in other taxa?
   * Distribution of readcounts by miRNA (or histogram of read counts?)